benvandenbosch/honk-api/README.md

 **Provisioning the environment**

-To install all dependencies within your virtual environment, run the command: `pip install -r dependencies.txt`.
+To install all dependencies within your virtual environment, run the command: `pip install -r requirements.txt`.
 This command will also work to make sure you are up to date with

 **Adding a Dependency**

 To add a dependency to the virtual environment, first install the package within your local virtual environment: `pip install <name_of_dependency>`

-Then, run `pip install -r dependencies.txt` to make sure your virtual environment is up to date.
+Then, run `pip install -r requirements.txt` to make sure your virtual environment is up to date.

-Finally, add it to `dependencies.txt` so other developers can include it too: `pip freeze > dependencies.txt`
+Finally, add it to `requirements.txt` so other developers can include it too: `pip freeze > requirements.txt`

 **Deactivate the virtual environment**